Find out how I enjoyed my first package holiday for nearly 20 years when I visited Puerto de la Cruz on the island of Tenerife with Jet2 Holidays.

 Each meal also came with a bread roll and butter, some cheese spread and crackers, a really yummy chocolate sponge dessert, and a little Lily O’Brien chocolate mint.
 There was also choice of Tetley tea, Starbucks coffee or a bottle of water.

-On the way back, I chose the Peri-Peri Chicken while Mark had the Chicken Tikka Masala.
-On this occasion, I think that Mark made the better choice.
+On the way back, we ordered the Peri-Peri Chicken and the Chicken Tikka Masala.

-My chicken was tender and the peri-peri sauce tasted good, but the potato wedges it came with were a little sad and soggy.
-On the other hand, Mark’s curry was very tasty with lots of chunky pieces of chicken.
+The chicken was tender and the peri-peri sauce tasted good, but the potato wedges it came with were a little sad and soggy.
+On the other hand, the chicken curry was very tasty with lots of chunky pieces of chicken.
 I wished I’d had that for myself and made him choose something else!

 The meals cost between £8.50 and £10.
 While I wouldn’t book them for a shorter flight, they made a nice change from an airline sandwich.